-Burlington’s City Park Carousel is currently closed.
-Our carousel is over a century old.
-It was last refurbished by a group of dedicated community members in the 1980s.
-Now, 35 years later, this piece of art in motion requires complete refurbishment and restoration of both its artistic and mechanical elements.
-Carousels & Carvings, Inc of Marion, Ohio will hand carve and repaint our menagerie of carousel animals, repair and fabricate new mechanisms, upgrade our drive unit, and add an ADA accessible chariot and ramp.
-Unfortunately, this work is painstaking and is estimated to last two years.
-We are so sorry that our crown jewel won't be available while it is being repaired, but this investment of time and money will ensure that our Dentzel Menagerie Carousel will last for generations to come.
+City Parks Carousel was hand-carved by the Dentzel Carousel Company over 100 years ago.
+It was previously restored by a group of dedicated community members in the 1980s.
+After another 35 years of rides, this piece of art in motion requires complete refurbishment and restoration of both its artistic and mechanical elements.
+Carousels & Carvings, Inc. of Marion, Ohio is restoring and repainting our menagerie of carousel animals, repairing and fabricating new mechanisms, upgrading our drive unit, and adding an ADA-accessible chariot and ramp.
+The painstaking, two-year process will ensure that our beautiful carousel will be around for generations to come.